DiffuseHyperion/eaglercraftx-docker/README.md

 NO SUPPORT will be given for how to install Docker nor making a container.
 If you do not know how to use docker, this isn't for you.

+Image-specific details will be in the appropriate folder.

 ## Images

 Paper: https://hub.docker.com/r/diffusehyperion/eaglercraftx-paper